 - 1. Create a shared boolean scheduling condition. - 2.
-For each HolovizOp in your application: - Set this condition as a general execution condition. - Importantly, also set it as the window_close_scheduling_term parameter.
+For each HolovizOp in your application: - Set this condition as a general execution condition. - Importantly, also set it as the window_close_condition parameter (Note: this parameter was named window_close_scheduling_term in releases prior to v2.7).

-${\bf Q16: I'm\ trying\ to\ use\ the\ render_buffer_output\ from\ Holoviz\ Python\ operator,\ but\ I\ get\ the\ following\ error\ .}$
+Q16:I'm trying to use the render_buffer_output from Holoviz Python operator, but I get the following error :